leoalves/node-typescript-boilerplate/README.md

-# node-vpn-daemon
+# node-typescript-boilerplate

-OpenVpn daemon to be used with node-openvpn-client.
-Supports only linux.
+Boilerplate to be used on new projects

 ## Quick start